 We are happy you are here.
 The following steps are required to become a Mendocino College student and must be completed in order.
-As you go through matriculation process application. orientation. placement, counseling beginning coursework you will become better acquainted with our college.
+As you go through matriculation the process of application. orientation. placement, counseling and beginning coursework you will become better acquainted with our college.
 You will find our staff is friendly and helpful and that Mendocino College instructors are knowledgeable and approachable.

-UKIAH CAMPUS

-Admissions & Records 707.468.3101
+UKIAH CAMPUS Admissions & Records 707.468.3101 Counseling Department 707.468.3048

-Counseling Department

-Financial Aid

-707.468.3110 or
+Financial Aid 707.468.3110 or financialaid@mendocino.edu

-financialaid@mendocino.edu

-Learning Center
+Learning Center 707.468.3046 placement@mendocino.edu

-placement@mendocino.edu